wp-plugins/sexy-contact-form/readme.txt

 == Description ==

 [Creative Contact Form](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!
+It is packed with a Template Creator wizard to create fanstastic contact forms in a matter of seconds without coding.

 ### Useful Links:
 > * [Homepage](http://creative-solutions.net/wordpress/creative-contact-form)